bomonike/bomonike.github.io/ap-compsci.md

    1. Mandatory access control (MAC) - CC 3.2.4
    1. Role-based access control (RBAC) - CC 3.2.5

+   <em>"You computer ports are like your mouth.
+Avoid putting anything in there you do not trust."</em>

 1. Data handling policies - CC 5.3 USB, labeling - CC 5.1 using IoT device:
-   * "You computer ports are like your mouth.
-Avoid putting anything in there you do not trust."
-VIDEO

    * HANDS-ON: Disable AutoRun & AutoPlay on Windows computer to prevent automatic execution of programs on the USB stick when it is inserted into the computer.
    * HANDS-ON: autorun files on USB drives (Random USB Stuxnet case)
    * HANDS-ON: Build an airgapped Raspberry Pi for <a target="_blank" href="https://circl.lu/projects/CIRCLean/">CIRClean on USB</a> to examine & <a target="_blank" href="https://lwn.net/Articles/626559/">scrub</a> USB drives

 1. Data handling policies - CC 5.3 proper destruction, retention, classification - CC 5.1

 1. Acceptable Use Policy (AUP) - CC 5.3